Uruguay v Brazil (1950 FIFA World Cup): Anticipated celebration

 However, Paulo Machado de Carvalho, then a São Paulo FC leader, but later head of the Brazilian squad that won the World Cups of 1958 and 1962, opposed such premature claims of victory.
-During a visit to the training session at the Estádio São Januário on the eve of the game, Paulo found several politicians making impassioned speeches to the players, as well as journalists, photographers and others arriving to join the "future champions".
+During a visit to the training session at the Estádio São Januário on the eve of the game, Paulo found several politicians making impassioned speeches to the players, as well as journalists, photographers, and others arriving to join the "future champions".
 When he warned coach Flávio Costa about the risk of upsetting the players' concentration, Paulo was ignored.
 Frustrated, he told his son Tuta, who was with him, "we are going to lose".

 On the morning of 16 July 1950, the streets of Rio de Janeiro were bustling with activity.
 An improvised carnival was organised, with thousands of signs celebrating the world title, and chants of "Brazil must win!".
-This spirit was maintained right up until the final minutes of the match.
-The officially recorded crowd of 173,850 people at the Maracanã Stadium is an all-time high in terms of number of paid spectators for a football game; the actual attendance, including the thousands who entered the stadium illegally, amounted to up to 220,000 by some estimates, and may only have been surpassed by that of the 1923 FA Cup final in England, where anywhere between 150,000 and over 300,000 people are believed to have attended.
+This spirit was maintained until the final minutes of the match.
+The officially recorded crowd of 173,850 people at the Maracanã Stadium is an all-time high in terms of number of paid spectators for a football game; the actual attendance, including the thousands who entered the stadium illegally, amounted to up to 220,000 by some estimates, and may only have been surpassed by that of the 1923 FA Cup final in England, which anywhere between 150,000 and over 300,000 people are believed to have attended.
 Those figures are unlikely to be approached in an era when practically all high-profile matches are held in all-seater stadiums; until its first great remodelling in 1999, the Maracanã was mostly concrete grandstands with no seats.